South Africa

 Schools 1/10

-D1 AI literacy curriculum exists in schools 1 Curriculum Assessment Policy Statements (CAPS) include introductory coding and robotics; the National AI Policy Framework (2024) endorses further curriculum reform toward AI literacy.
+D1 AI literacy curriculum exists in schools 1 CAPS includes introductory coding and robotics; the 2024 National AI Policy Framework endorses curriculum reform toward AI literacy; however, the DBE has not issued AI-specific school guidance as of May 2026, leaving teachers without a shared framework.
 [1]

 D2 Curriculum is binding law or mandate 0